kshetline/aw-clock/README.md

 * Swipe left or right on the daily forecast to the full seven-day forecast.
 You can also tap/click on the left/right arrows on either side of the forecast. *After one minute, the display reverts to the first four days.*
 * Tap/click on a forecast day, and a textual summary (if available) of that day’s weather will appear.
 * Tap/click on the rise/set icon, or the rise/set times, to switch between sun and moon rise and set times. *After one minute, the display reverts to sunrise/sunset.*
+* Tap/click on the hourly weather icons, or the hourly temperatures, to see hourly probabilities of precipitation.
+Tap/click again to toggle back to temperatures. *After one minute, the display reverts to hourly temperatures.*
 * Tap/click on the (sometimes) scrolling banner at the bottom of the screen to see the full text of alert messages without having to wait for them to scroll by.
 * Tap/click on the gear icon in the lower right corner of the display to bring up the Settings dialog.
 An onscreen keyboard option is available.
 If you answered “Yes” to the set-up question “Allow user to reboot, shutdown, update, etc.?”, extra options for managing your Raspberry Pi will be available.

+### How the planet display works

+The circular tracks in the center of the clock face display the ecliptic longitude of the Sun, the Moon, Mercury, Venus, Mars, Jupiter, and Saturn (in that order from the innermost track outward), starting with 0° (the First Point of Aries) at three o’clock, and increasing *counterclockwise* from there.
+Over time the planets will slowly move around the display, mostly moving counterclockwise, but occasionally clockwise when retrograde.

+When the symbol for a planet is drawn larger, and is on one of the green arcs along the tracks that indicates the planet is above the local horizon.
+The clockwise end of each green track represents when the planet rises, and the counter-clockwise end represents when the planet sets.

 <br>